iortiz-splunk/observability-workshop/content/en/ninja-workshops/14-AppDynamics-Workshop/1-application-performance-monitoring/2-install-agent/_index.md

 - Modify the Apache Tomcat startup script to add the Java agent

 ## Upload Java Agent to Application VM
 By this point you should have received the information regarding the EC2 instance that you will be using for this workshop.
-Ensure you have the IP address of your EC2 instance, username and password required to log into the instance
+Ensure you have the IP address of your EC2 instance, username and password required to ssh into the instance

 In your local machine, open a terminal window and change into the directory where the java agent file was downloaded to.
 SCP the file into the EC2 instance using the following command.
 This may take some time to complete